LidaAlice/english-for-designers/03-curriculum-vitae/CV.md

 # LIDA ALICE WEISSER

 An enthusiastic and open minded graphic and media design student, passionate about arts of all forms.
 Always up for new challenges and learning new skills.
-Constantly looking for ways to improve on both a professional and personal level.
+Constantly looking for ways to improve on both professional and personal level.

 ## Skills
 Effective Communication, Costumer Service, Microsoft office, Adobe programs: Illustrator, Indesign, Photoshop